 Prep your surroundings

-It is also a good idea to make sure that the background against which you will be speaking is neutral and free of clutter.
+It is also a good idea to make sure the background against which you will be speaking is neutral and free of clutter.
 Do your best to prevent any unexpected interruptions (children, pets, etc.).

 Dress for success